he2s/dotnetcore-tracing/README.md

 dotnet counters monitor -p 1       # View live some perf counters (like GC, threads, ...) of PID 1. dotnet gcdump collect -p 1         # Generate GC dump of PID 1 in the current working directory.
 The filename is then displayed. dotnet trace collect -p 1          # Collect traces of PID 1 in the current working directory.
-This file will be called 'trace.nettrace' and can be read by 'PerfView.exe' on Windows. mv trace.nettrace /tracing-port    # Copy the generated tarce file to '/port', which is already mounted to the host filesystem's '/tracing-port'.
+This file will be called 'trace.nettrace' and can be read by 'PerfView.exe' on Windows. mv trace.nettrace /tracing-port    # Copy the generated trace file to '/port', which is already mounted to the host filesystem's '/tracing-port'.
 From there you can fetch it to Windows.
 # ....
 ```